Solved! Why Is My Dishwasher Not Getting Water?

 A defective water inlet valve may be preventing the dishwasher from getting water.

 Most often, the water inlet valve is the main reason why a dishwasher is not getting water.
 The water inlet valve is used to fill the dishwasher with the proper amount of hot water and is controlled by a timer or electronic control.
 If the water inlet valve fails to open, this prevents water from entering the dishwasher.
 This valve, usually found in the front part of the dishwasher behind the bottom access panel, has a hose that’s connected to the water line as well as a hose coming out of it to the tub of the dishwasher.
-If you’re comfortable inspecting the water inlet valve, unplug the dishwasher and disconnect the water supply before starting.
+If a homeowner is comfortable inspecting the water inlet valve, they will need to unplug the dishwasher and disconnect the water supply before starting.

 - Locate the water inlet valve.
 It’s usually found on the lower left side of the dishwasher.
 You will need to remove the lower access panel to locate it.

-- Look for any signs of damage, wear, or cracking, and visually inspect the water inlet valve.
+- Check for damage.
+Look for any signs of damage, wear, or cracking, and visually inspect the water inlet valve.

-- If your valve shows signs of any of the symptoms described above, the valve will need to be replaced.
+- Replace the valve.
+If your valve shows signs of any of the symptoms described above, the valve will need to be replaced.

 A malfunctioning float switch may be interrupting power.

 When water fills up a dishwasher during a wash cycle, a small plastic piece will float upward.
 Under the float, in the bottom of the dishwasher tub, is the float switch that signals the water inlet.
 If that switch doesn’t have connectivity or is broken, the water inlet valve may not open, and the dishwasher will not get water.
-Unplug the dishwasher and check that the float arm mechanically triggers the float switch when the float has been raised to the height of the top of the water heater.
-In addition, make sure the wires coming out of the float switch aren’t loose.
+Homeowners can unplug the dishwasher and check that the float arm mechanically triggers the float switch when the float has been raised to the height of the top of the water heater.
+In addition, they’ll want to make sure the wires coming out of the float switch aren’t loose.

 The problem may be caused by a broken door switch, which prevents the dishwasher from filling with water.

 A door switch is a simple on/off mechanism that prohibits the dishwasher from operating when the door is open.
 If the door switch is malfunctioning, the dishwasher will not fill with water.
-If you want to check the door switch, you’ll need a multimeter to test the probes of the component.
+If a homeowner wants to check the door switch, they’ll need a multimeter to test the probes of the component.

 - First, unplug the dishwasher.